-Manju Warrier & Team Trapped In Himachal Pradesh After Heavy Rains And Landslide
+Manju Warrier & Team Trapped In Himachal Pradesh After Heavy Rains And Landslides

 Manju Warrier, who is in Himachal Pradesh, for the shoot of her upcoming film, is reportedly trapped in one of the hilly areas after heavy rains and landslides hit the place.
-According to reports that have come out, Manju Warrier is in Himachal Pradesh for the shoot of her upcoming film with director Sanal Kumar Sasidharan.
-Going by the reports, as many as 30 people, including the director, actress and the crew members are left stranded.
+According to reports that have come out, Manju Warrier is working in the film, which is being directed by Sanal Kumar Sasidharan Going by the reports, as many as 30 people, including the director, actress and the crew members are left stranded.

 Reportedly, the shoot of the film was being held at a place called Chathru, which is located 82 km away from Kulu Manali in Himachal Pradesh.
 Reports suggest that this particular place is located at a sea level of 11,000 feet.
 It is being said that Manju Warrier and the entire team of the movie could not come out of this place due to heavy rains and the landslides that occurred recently.
 Last night, Manju Warrier reportedly phoned up her brother to convey the situation.